A few nice stops before Aarhus

-The little village and marina Langør was a very nice surprise.
-Packed with true sailors, a nice bar, a nice restaurant and well, that's about it.
+The little village and marina Langør were a very nice surprise.
+Packed with true sailors, a nice bar, a nice restaurant, and well, that's about it.

 ...hygge in one of them.
 Hygge is what this kind of vibe is called in Danish.

-All parties has an end.
-Bye bye Amalie and Linn and thank you for great company!
+All parties have an end.
+Bye-bye, Amalie and Linn and thank you for the great company!

 Director Oscar: – Ok Johannes, can you jump out and try to cover the sun with your head?

 On our way into Aarhus.
 It's 02.10 AM and we're making hardly any speed at all.
 And we have quite a few hours before we get there.
-In fact we got there 07.15 in broad morning-daylight...
+In fact, we got there at 07.15 in broad morning-daylight...

 But before we arrived in Aarhus...we heard some kind of breathing from the water out in the darkness.
 We sailed silently at some 2-3 knots.
 Spooky, couldn't see anything and it sounded like it came from a distance.
 But when looking straight down next to the boat we saw them...5-6 harbor porpoises swimming under and next to us.
 Wow!
 Too dark to take photos, but apparently they were ok with us as we didn't make any noise.
 In a tracking study, researchers found that Danish harbor porpoises stop hunting, diving, and echolocating when faced with excessive artificial noise.
 Photo by Peter Verhoog/Minden Pictures